 Cons

-- Your credit score could take a hit
+• Your credit score will take a hit

 READ MORE: Struggling with debt?
 Get the help you need